Graph Neural Networks for Fast Contingency Analysis of Power Systems: Introduction

 While these methods all show promising results, there is a lack of a detailed analysis to exploit their ability to truly generalize to topologies they have never seen before.
-For example, they are trained for N$-1$ scenarios and then tested on a different set of N-1 scenarios, but the true advantage would be realized if they are trained for N-1 scenarios and are able to generalize to any N$-2$, or N$-3$, e.t.c., scenarios without having seen any of those topologies before.
-Moreover, the savings in computational time would be substantial.
-In \cite{9992121}, a solution to re-train the GNN with new topologies has been proposed.
-However, given the combinatorial number of scenarios for even medium-sized networks, this is not very effective.
+For example, in the existing literature so far, they are trained for N$-1$ scenarios and then tested on a different set of N-1 scenarios and have to be re-trained to accommodate each possible N$-k$ scenario.
+Such a solution to retrain the GNN with new topologies has been proposed in \cite{9992121}.
+However, this is not very effective given the combinatorial number of topologies and associated scenarios for even medium-sized networks.
+The true advantage would be realized if they are trained for N$-1$ scenarios and can generalize to any N$-2$, or N$-3$, etc., scenarios without having seen any of those topologies before.
+In the case of the 118-bus system, this means training the ML model with only 166 N$-1$ topologies and having the ability to screen over 790'000 N$-3$ topologies for various operational scenarios.
+The savings in computational time in the latter case will be substantial.